Prepare the plum crème (for the recipe, see link above ’ingredients’ – just click on the word), cut the plums (damsons) into halves.

 Bake at 160° C for about 50 minutes (fan).

 In the meantime, prepare the meringue!
 First, mix the egg white powder with 1/3 of the water and allow to swell for about 15 minutes, stir mixture occasionally, then add the remaining water.
 Blend in the egg white at lowest speed until frothy, then whisk at top speed until really stiff.
-Briefly boil up 50g jam fix with 70ml water and salt.
+Briefly boil up 50g fluff magic with 70ml water.
 Immediately pour the mixture in the beaten egg white in a thin stream using top speed.
 Continue blending for at least 1 minute.
 This way, the volume of the batter increases and the meringue turns out beautifully firm!
 PLEASE STRICTLY STICK TO THE QUANTITIES STATED IN THE RECIPE WHEN MAKING THE MERINGUE!

 Briefly take the cake out of the oven after 50 minutes and spread the meringue mixture on the cake when still hot – you could also use a piping bag to create ornaments (just as you like it).